 It’s finished!

 …or as finished as anything is here, but I’ll be making very minor changes after today.
 I’m so very proud of this work!
-It required a great deal more effort than even the orchestral tone poem — in no small part because I’d set some pretty lofty goals for my writing for these the instruments.
+It required a great deal more effort than even September, the orchestral tone poem — in no small part because I’d set some pretty lofty goals for my writing for these instruments.
 (Yeah, and then there’s summer…who does serious work in the summer?)

 Here are the details: